TopoInVis-Workshop/2025/_pages/submission.md

 Poster contributions should adhere to the [IEEE VIS Guidelines](https://ieeevis.org/year/2025/info/call-participation/posters).
 While VIS has no specific formatting requirements, posters can be no larger than size A0 (841 x 1189 mm / 33.1 x 46.8 inches) and must be in a portrait orientation.
 The accepted posters will be presented at the main poster event at VIS and will feature a lightning talk during the workshop.

-## Abstract Submission for Early Career Lightning Talks

-For submission of abstracts for early-career lightning talks,  please follow [this link](https://forms.gle/21SKStEjqUTUC1WL6) to submit the abstract and answer a few questions about yourself.